NaF1sh/vending-machine-2/README.md

 # Vending Machine Project - Version 2 (Python)

-This project is a Python version inspired by my original Data Structures and Algorithms (DSA) project written in C.
+This project is a Python version inspired by my original Data Structures project written in C.
 I’m building this as part of learning Python and improving my programming skills.

 ## Features